 2. He’s not in a place where he’s ready to commit.

 The lesson here is, it doesn’t mean there is something wrong with my first friend.
-She’s actually beautiful and kind and a really good person.
+She’s actually pretty and kind and a good person.
 It’s just that there is something about my second friend that is bringing out the best in this guy for whatever reason—whether it’s her or timing or a combination.

 So, if you think you are dating a player, you will feel better if you let yourself realize that the problem isn’t YOU, but rather either timing, or the chemistry just isn’t there for him (which is no reflection on you, either!)

 I hope this works out for my friend.
-She deserves to be treated wonderfully, by a guy who makes her feel adored and cherished, and who is committed.
+She deserves to be treated wonderfully by a guy who makes her feel adored and cherished, and who is committed.
 We all deserve that.
 So, don’t settle for anything but that.
 If he’s a player, don’t try to fight it.
 Just move on.
-It’s not easy, but he won’t change for you.
+It’s not easy, but remember, he won’t change for you.
 Believe me.

 I dated a guy several years ago who just wasn’t into me.
 He was hot and cold and not committed at all.
 I kept trying to change him and the situation and all that got me was frustrated and bitter, with low self-esteem.
 The guy then met this other woman a couple months after me, and has been committed and loving to her for years.
-So, it wasn’t that he was unable to be a great boyfriend, he just didn’t want that with me.
-At first, it hurt a little bit.
-I mean, why didn’t he want that with me?
-But the key is to just say to yourself, “It’s just that way.
-Nothing I can do.
-Not meant to be.”
-AND, do not take it personally.

 How a person feels about you should not define how you feel about yourself.